jeppan875/ubittest/README.md

 Each page file in the pages folder has a corresponding container.
 Here they have their sagas, actions, selectors, reducers and constants files.
 They also have a components folder for components specific for this page only.

 Components folders holds components that are shared throughout the application.

+The Main container folder have action, sagas etc which is used throughout the application.

 ## Backend